 The strategic objectives as outlined in this Document can be broken down into four main themes:

-Accessibility and study success for students whose background makes studying at a university a less likely course of action for them.
+- accessibility and study success for students whose backgrounds might make studying at a university a less obvious choice for them;

-Recruitment, selection, appointment, encouragement and retention of staff from diverse backgrounds.
+- recruitment, selection, appointment, promotion and retention of colleagues from diverse backgrounds;

-Identification and encouragement of good practices and knowledge exchange.
+- identification and stimulation of good practices and knowledge exchange.

 In 2019, the Executive Board discussed the UvA's Diversity Document and how it can be implemented with the academic community in various ways.
 It was discussed within the University Forum and the Senate, and also made available to students and staff for comment on the online platform denkmee.uva.nl.
 The responses to these consultations were incorporated into a document which was submitted to the Central Works Council and the Central Student Council.

 “The Diversity Document describes how we can foster an inclusive learning and working environment where all students and staff members can feel at home and which increases the quality of our education and research and our impact on society.”President of the Executive Board Geert ten Dam

 On Monday, 21 September 2020, the University of Amsterdam and eight other higher education institutions signed the Amsterdam Agreement for diverse, inclusive and socially involved higher education.
 With this agreement, the educational institutions commit to working together towards an inclusive and just society in which there is no room for racism and discrimination.

 How are diversity and inclusion organised at the University of Amsterdam and what are the different roles and responsibilities?